 - c.
 In-home care (care in the child's own home by a non-relative): Describe and provide the citation by answering the questions below. - i.
 Identify the CCDF-eligible in-home child care (care in the child's own home by a non-relative) providers who are exempt from licensing requirements.
-Describe the exemptions based on length of day, threshold on the number of children in care, ages of children in care, or any other factors applicable to the exemption.
-Click or tap here to enter text. - ii.
-Provide the citation to this policy: Click or tap here to enter text. - iii.
+Describe the exemptions based on length of day, threshold on the number of children in care, ages of children in care, or any other factors applicable to the exemption. - ii.
+Provide the citation to this policy: - iii.
 Describe how the exemptions for these CCDF-eligible providers do not endanger the health, safety, and development of children.
-Click or tap here to enter text.